Affiliate links on Android Authority may earn us a commission. Learn more.

 ActionDirector Video Editor

 ActionDirector is one of the most popular video editing apps on PC.
 It’s also available on Android.
 It does the basics.
 You can import clips, edit them, and render the video.
-You can also do things like add your own music, trim and cut video, add text, employ slow motion, and more.
-It’s one of the few video editor apps that also supports 4K video.
-You’ll have to check and see if your device supports it, though.
-These features make it one of the better video editing apps out there.
+You can also add your music, trim and cut video, add text, employ slow motion, and more.
+It’s one of the few video editor apps supporting 4K video.
+You’ll have to check to see if your device supports it.
+These features make it one of the best video editing apps out there.

 Adobe Premiere Rush